 Local experts are available to assist in leading or creating a unique tour adventure for your group (just call our office!) or you may enjoy one of the self-guided tours below.

 In the days before ship-to-shore radio and global positioning systems, lighthouses were the only signposts on the Great Lakes.
 If you couldn’t see them or the stars and sun, you were driving blind.
 This self-guided driving tour encompasses 20 key maritime destinations while following the journey of the Durston during the great storm of 1913.
-You can check out the tour by downloading "Lights of Northern Lake Huron" PDF.
+You can check out the tour by downloading Lighthouse Exploration Adventure Guide.
 You may also stop by the Community Development Building in Alpena and pick up a printed copy of the tour.
-For more information, call (989) 354-4181.

 There are about 100 of these natural geologic wonders in the Alpena area and 200 across Northern Michigan.
 Only the Stevens Twin Sinks, the Bruski Sink, and "Mystery Valley"-Sunken Lake are open for public viewing.
-Pick up a brochure at the Community Development Building to find the sites, near Maple Lane and Leer Roads.
+You can download the Sinkhole Exploration Adventure Guide or pick up one up at the Community Development Building.

 Alcona County Quilt Trail Project

 The Alcona County Quilt Trail Project consists of large wooden quilt blocks, which are mounted on barns or other structures or sites of interest in Alcona County.
 Quilt Trail brochures are available online at www.alconaquilttrail.com or at the Hollyhock Quilt Shop on Main Street in Harrisville.
 For more information, call 989-724-7788.